antmicro/parallella-quickstart/doc/quickstart-guide/source/software.rst

 Prerequisites
 -------------

 This section lists software and tools required in the next steps of building and running Linux on the Parallella board.
-In the following subsections is is assumed that every requisite described in this part is met.
+In the following subsections is assumed that every requisite described in this part is met.
 Furthermore, for every required package, place from where it can be obtained is provided.

 .. rubric:: Xilinx Tools